 Trump trades fire with Iranian leader at UN General Assembly

-President Trump on Tuesday traded fiery accusations with Iran's president on floor of the U.N.
+President Trump on Tuesday traded fiery accusations with Iran's president on the floor of the U.N.
 General Assembly, calling on the international community to isolate the regime as Hassan Rouhani accused Trump of having a "Nazi disposition."

 "We ask all nations to isolate Iran's regime as long as its aggression continues," Trump said during his speech to the assembly.